Azure/azure-monitor-baseline-alerts/README.md

 > **_NOTE:_**  Please check out our the [AMBA GitHub Pages](https://azure.github.io/azure-monitor-baseline-alerts/welcome) site for more interactive access to the content in this repo.

-Welcome to the **Azure Monitor Baseline Alerts (AMBA)** site!
+Welcome to the **Azure Monitor Baseline Alerts (AMBA)** repo!
 The purpose of this site is to provide best practice guidance around key alerts metrics and their thresholds.

 This sites is broken down into two main sections:
 1. **Services:** This section provides guidance for individual Azure services.
 For each service, there is a list of key alert metrics and the recommended thresholds.